-- Download and unzip the Appalachian Trail dataset to a location on your local computer (not your EC2 instance).
+- Download and unzip the Appalachian Trail data to a location on your local computer (not your EC2 instance).

 - Open Remote Desktop Connection to your EC2 instance and then open Windows Explorer.

 You should see something like the following, where you have a set of drives listed for your instance and a set of drives listed for your local computer.
 The drives on the local computer will be followed by the computer name.
-For example, in image 2.2, below, the local computer is named ASROCK, and the A, C, and D drives are available from it.
-There are also two drives available to the EC2 instance, which are C and D.
+For example, in image 2.2, below, the local computer is named EED-RSLT053, and the C drive is available from it.
+There is also one drive available on the EC2 instance, which is also C.

 - Browse to the folder on your local computer where you downloaded the Appalachian Trail data, right-click the folder, and click Copy.

-- Browse to D:\data on your instance, right-click, and click Paste.
-This should put your data at D:\data\AppalacianTrail.
+- Navigate into the C:\data folder, right-click, and click Paste.
+This should put your data at C:\data\AppalachianTrail.